Lakr233/ColorfulX/README.md

 ## What's New

-- 2023.12.16 2.2.0
+- Version 2.2.1
+    - API changed and stabilized.
     - Option to configure noise.
-    - Option to configure fps is now removed, we are now syncing refresh rate with system.
+    - Option to configure fps removed.
+We are now syncing refresh rate with system.
     - Animation speed now stabilized.
-    - Demo app downgraded. #1
+    - Demo app downgraded to iOS 15.0.
+See #1.

 ## Platform